You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 3.1: Research question

-Write your question down and elaborate its concept and their scientific definition and meaning.
+Write your question down, then elaborate on its concepts and their scientific definitions and meanings.
 Be as detailed as possible.

 The most common structure for clinical questions is PICOS